muratkeremozcan/books/aws/Burning-Monk/Serverless-architectures-aws-2/README.md

 ### DynamoDB

-DynamoDB is Amazon’s NoSQL database.
+**DynamoDB is Amazon’s NoSQL database**.
 Tables, items, and attributes are Dynamo’s main concepts.
 A table stores a collection of items.
 An item is made up of a collection of attributes.
 Each attribute is a simple piece of data such as a person’s name or phone number.
 Every